pytorch/pytorch/docs/source/notes/amp_examples.rst

         grad_params = torch.autograd.grad(scaler.scale(loss), model.parameters(), create_graph=True)

         # In general, the penalty term may depend nonlinearly on the out-of-place gradients, so to be safe,
-        # manually unscale them before computing the penalty term.
+        # manually unscale them before computing the penalty.
 This unscale should be autograd-exposed.
         grad_params = [p*(1./scaler.get_scale()) for p in grad_params]

         # Compute the penalty term and add it to the loss